-Thank you for your interest in volunteering with the ASPCA Behavioral Rehabilitation Center (BRC).
+Thank you for your interest in volunteering with the ASPCA Behavioral Rehabilitation Center (BRC)!
 The BRC is the first and only permanent facility dedicated strictly to the study and behavioral rehabilitation of extremely fearful, undersocialized dogs, most victims of cruelty or neglect.
-In order to maximize the impact of our hands-on work with these dogs, the BRC provides research-based training for shelter professionals around the country.
-We rely on our wonderful volunteers to help with many aspects of BRC operations.
-Their dedication and commitment make our lifesaving work possible.
+From folding laundry and creating enrichment to assisting with behavioral treatments, our dedicated volunteers make this lifesaving work possible.

-- Performing daily tasks (preparing food/treats, refilling water bowls, doing laundry, etc.)
+Performing daily care tasks (preparing food or treats, refilling water bowls, doing laundry, etc.)

 How to Apply:

 Learn more about volunteering at the BRC and submit an application here!